Mango-chango/Jungle-Contributor-Guide/docs/user-stories/user-stories.md

 4. Discuss the story with the Team

   After creating the user story always create a discussion with the whole Team working on the project.
 It will help to understand how it should work and agree on acceptance criteria.
 Also, will allow to find out the best way to implement User Stories from the tech perspective.
-In most of this brainstorming sessions the User story will be updated in order to be refined to meet requirements from all perspectives.

 ## What is a User Story Acceptance Criteria